Browser / React

 Replace the contents of

-src/App.tsxwith the following:src/App.tsx import { useEffect, useState } from 'react';import { initialize, Template, CompilationMode, Pdf } from '@oicana/browser';import wasmUrl from '@oicana/browser-wasm/oicana_browser_wasm_bg.wasm?url';function App() {const [template, setTemplate] = useState<Template | null>(null);useEffect(() => {async function setup() {await initialize(wasmUrl);const response = await fetch('/example-0.1.0.zip');const templateBytes = new Uint8Array(await response.arrayBuffer());setTemplate(new Template(templateBytes));}void setup();}, []);function generatePdf() {const pdf = template!.compile(new Map(),new Map(),Pdf,CompilationMode.Development,);const blob = new Blob([pdf], { type: 'application/pdf' });const url = URL.createObjectURL(blob);const a = document.createElement('a');a.href = url;a.download = 'example.pdf';a.click();URL.revokeObjectURL(url);}if (!template) {return <p>Template is being prepared...</p>;}return (<button onClick={generatePdf}>Generate PDF</button>);}export default App;
+src/App.tsxwith the following:src/App.tsx import { useEffect, useState } from 'react';import { initialize, Template, CompilationMode, Pdf } from '@oicana/browser';import wasmUrl from '@oicana/browser-wasm/oicana_browser_wasm_bg.wasm?url';function App() {const [template, setTemplate] = useState<Template | null>(null);useEffect(() => {async function setup() {await initialize(wasmUrl);const response = await fetch('/example-0.1.0.zip');const templateBytes = new Uint8Array(await response.arrayBuffer());setTemplate(new Template(templateBytes));}void setup();}, []);function generatePdf() {const pdf = template!.export(new Map(),new Map(),Pdf,CompilationMode.Development,);const blob = new Blob([pdf], { type: 'application/pdf' });const url = URL.createObjectURL(blob);const a = document.createElement('a');a.href = url;a.download = 'example.pdf';a.click();URL.revokeObjectURL(url);}if (!template) {return <p>Template is being prepared...</p>;}return (<button onClick={generatePdf}>Generate PDF</button>);}export default App;

 Start the dev server with npm run dev and click the “Generate PDF” button.
 The generated example.pdf file should contain your template with the development value.